 1. Tidy the garden

 Starting with a blank(ish) slate makes it so much easier to tackle other spring gardening jobs.
-It's important to make time for some general garden jobs – get the fundamentals into a good state, and you can spend more time focusing on your plants, garden borders and more later on, and getting it right!
+It's important to get the fundamentals into a good state, then you can spend more time focusing on your plants, garden borders and more later on, and getting it right!

-Remove leaves and debris from your lawn (use our best leaf blower buys if you want technology to take the strain), taking note of areas that need reseeding.
+Remove leaves and debris from your lawn using your best leaf blower if you have one, taking note of areas that need reseeding.
 Cut down foliage from perennials and compost it.
 Divide clumped perennials for later replanting or sharing with friends.